 One week units of work have been written for all three strands of the curriculum.
-There are also many short Problem Solving activities available.
-Click on the relevant link to be directed to units for your chosen strand.

 The goal of all our units is to encourage students to think mathematically and become confident and comfortable with the mathematics they are using.
 Our units provide sufficient activities for a week of teaching.
 We imagine that as a teacher you might want to combine our units with other resources to extend the unit.

 Our units are designed in two ways: Explorations and Stations.

 A typical Exploration week is made up of Getting started (Monday), Exploring (Tuesday, Wednesday and Thursday) and Sharing (Friday).